Weeks after a grizzly bear bit off his lower jaw, a Montana man is returning home

 Noorlander can speak briefly, but it hurts “a little,” he said.
 He will need speech therapy, his surgeon, Dr. Hilary McCrary said.

-Noorlander didn’t want to take questions about the attack because he wants to tell the story himself and write a book.
+Noorlander didn’t want to ask questions about the attack because he wanted to tell the story himself and write a book.
 And he’d like to have actor Cole Hauser from the “Yellowstone” television series play his character in the movie adaptation.

 Noorlander’s adult daughters — Ashley Noorlander and Davis — sat on either side of him during the news conference, recounting the ups and downs of the past five weeks.